-Sexual dimorphism is the differences between males and females in size and appearance.
+Sexual dimorphism is the differences between males and females in size, appearance and some other characteristics.
 Sexual dimorphism in humans is greater than in some animals and less than in many.
 Evolutionary psychologists and biologists are intrigued to understand the function of sexual dimorphism.
 Depression is twice as common in women as in men, but the reason for this sexual dimorphism is unknown.

 Pelvic Politics: Sexual Dimorphism and Racial Difference - Sally Markowitz, Signs, Vol. 26, No. 2 (Winter, 2001).

 Snips and Snails and Theorists' Tales: Classical Sociological Theory and the Making of 'Sex' -

 Exploring how the emerging discipline of sociology both drew on and contributed to the construction of a scientifically grounded sexual dimorphism.